oscillatingneutrino/E-commerce-/README.md

 ## Tariffs Affecting E-Commerce From China
 Data from TEMU's profits for the 2nd quarter has been made available, and thus data from 2024 Q3 to 2025 Q2 is used.
 As such, the effect of tariffs only up to June 30th is used.
 Following is a simple timeline of tariffs passed relevant to e-commerce from China.

+Feb 1, 2025
+	Trump Imposes a 10% on Chinese Goods ; De minimis exemption ended, making parcels face customs declarations and duties April 2, 2025
+	Trump increments total Chinese import tariffs to 54% and re-imposes the ban on de minimis exemptions May 12, 2025
+	Trump reduces tariffs to 10%, China reduces their tariffs on the US to 30%, and the US creates a 90 day pause on new trade barriers.
+The de minimis rule is amended for low value shipments
+	May 30, 2025
+	Trump states that China has not eased their rare-earth export restrictions, stating that the previous truce was broken June 11, 2025
+	Trump proposes 55% tariffs on Chinese goods (10% universial _ extras).
+China agrees to supply rare earths and ease export licensing.
+US relaxes restrictions on Chinese students and some exchanges
+	June 27, 2025
+	China has the option to approve export applications for controlled items.
+The US would also lift several restrictive measures.

 ## Quarter on Quarter Growth